 lst is a linked list.

-The list is empty (that is, has no cells)
+(Do not mistake lst for 1st.)
+The list is empty (that is, has no cells) if and only if lst == NULL.

 Linked lists are recursive animals.
 To make this apparent, consider the following observation: if lst is a nonempty linked list then lst->next is also a linked list.
-Many algorithms for linked lists become simpler when written in recursive form.
+Many algorithms for linked lists become simpler when written in recursive style.

 Example.
 The following recursive function prints the contents of the linked list lst: